Advancing Whole Student Support Through Improved Mental Health and Wellness

 Events

-SHEEO and The Jed Foundation held a webinar Nov.
-29 on how institutions, systems, and states can collaborate to create a higher education community that nurtures and supports students.
-Panelists shared valuable insight into how to build a community of care that destigmatizes student mental health, advances student resilience, and encourages students to seek support.
+Nov.
+29 – Webinar on how institutions, systems, and states can collaborate to create a higher education community that nurtures and supports students.

 In the News